Kálnoky family

-The Kálnoky family is a noble family originating from the Kingdom of Hungary.
+The House of Kálnoky is a noble family originating from the Kingdom of Hungary.
 The Kálnoky family history can be traced back to medieval times.

 History

 In 1252 the family was documented in Székely Land, in the eastern part of Transylvania, as comes (chief) of the Szekler 'Sepsi' tribe.

 Since their first documentation, the family have been primores (magnates) of the Szekler people in Transylvania.

 They are styled as Count Kálnoky Baron of Kőröspatak since 1697 when Sámuel Kálnoky (1640–1706) was chancellor of Transylvania at the court of Vienna.

 At the beginning of the 18th century, through multiple marriages, the Kálnokys became close to Prince Constantin Brancoveanu, ruler of Wallachia.
 An entire generation grew up in Bucharest at the prince's court, and held public functions there.

 To support Austria's Empress Maria Theresia in the Erbfolgekrieg War of the Austrian Succession, the family established a regiment of hussars in 1741 which bore their name.
 The daughter of the Austrian empire's first chancellor married into the Kálnoky family, who thus inherited some of the chancellor's possessions in Moravia.

 Two hundred years of military and political careers followed for the family in Austria.
-The Kálnoky's had a hereditary seat in the House of Lords in Vienna.
-Under Emperor Franz Joseph I, Count Gustav Kálnoky presided over the joint (Austrian and Hungarian) council of ministers, was minister of the Imperial House and of Foreign Affairs.
+The Kálnokys had a hereditary seat in the House of Lords in Vienna.
+Under Emperor Franz Joseph I, Count Gustav Kálnoky presided over the joint (Austrian and Hungarian) council of ministers and was minister of the Imperial House and of Foreign Affairs.
 Effectively, he was the emperor's right hand between 1881 and 1895.
 He signed the Triple Alliance (1882) between the Austro-Hungarian empire, Germany and Italy.
 He extended this in 1883 by signing a secret treaty with Romania for reciprocal military support.

-Besides their outstanding military and political careers, the Kálnoky's have been known for their advantageous wedding strategies.
-Several members married heiresses of aristocratic families on the verge of extinction, thus considerably increasing the Kálnoky's assets and influence in central and western Europe.
-Count Hugo Kálnoky married Countess Marie Mensdorff-Pouilly-Dietrichstein, a niece of British Queen Victoria's consort Prince Albert.
+Besides their outstanding military and political careers, the Kálnokys have been known for their advantageous wedding strategies.
+Several members married heiresses of aristocratic families on the verge of extinction, thus considerably increasing the Kálnokys' assets and influence in central and western Europe.
+Count Hugo Kálnoky married Countess Marie Mensdorff-Pouilly-Dietrichstein, a niece of British Queen Victoria's consort, Prince Albert.
 Countesses Kálnoky also married into the Houses of Habsburg, Hohenzollern, Liechtenstein and others.